0xF3RN/JsonToCSVandPostgre/README.md

 cd JsonToCSVandPostgre
 ```

-3) Install the project dependencies:
+3) Make sure you have Python 3.10 installed on your system and install the project dependencies:

 ```bash
 pip install -r requirements.txt
 ```
-   Make sure you have Python 3.10 installed on your system.

 4) Run PostgreSQL